top of page

 Threats to Survival

 The Red-vented Cockatoo faces a perilous future, with its population dwindling to fewer than 750 mature individuals.
 Its decline is driven by a combination of human activities and ecological pressures, each compounding the bird’s vulnerability.
+Other contributing factors, such as climate change, disease, or additional human pressures, further threaten the species.

 Habitat Destruction